 The king-sized bed was lush and white with a curved fabric headboard and rust-coloured toss pillows.

-In a table beside my bed, illuminated under a piece of thick glass, is a small historical artefact found during the construction of the hotel.
+Inlaid on a table beside my bed, illuminated under a piece of thick glass, is a small historical artifact found during the construction of the hotel.

-This is not the first historical artefact to catch my eye, there are glass cases throughout the hotel’s public spaces (lobby, Bar Artefact, corridors) which display historical artefacts, some of which date back to the 17th-Century.
+This is not the first historical artifact to catch my eye, there are glass cases throughout the hotel’s public spaces (lobby, Bar Artefact, corridors) which display historical artifacts, some of which date back to the 17th century.